google/WebFundamentals/src/content/en/updates/posts/2014/11/Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android.markdown

 ## Creating the manifest

 You can call the manifest whatever you want.
 Most people will probably just use `manifest.json`.

+An example manifest is shown below.
+It doesn't show everything that can be in a manifest.
+For that you can check out [reference on MDN](https://developer.mozilla.org/en-US/docs/Web/Manifest).

 {% highlight json %}
 {